laravel-notification-channels/laravel-notification-channels.github.io/readme.md

-# Laravel Notification Channels Website
+# Old Laravel Notification Channels

+This repo contains the old Katana site that was hosted on github pages.

+We've moved to netlify & vuepress, and the [new repository is here](https://github.com/laravel-notification-channels/website).

 ## Building
 The site uses [Katana](http://themsaid.github.io/katana/).